 Yule, also known as Yuletide or Yulefest, is celebrated at the winter solstice, which falls between December 20-23 in the northern hemisphere, depending on the year.
 It represents the transition back into the light and a celebration of the sun.
 It’s also the official first day of winter.

-This year, Yule and the winter solstice fall on Wednesday, December 21, 2022.
+This year, Yule and the winter solstice will be on Wednesday, December 21, 2022.

 (Psst… check out my Yuletide shopping guide HERE!)

-This ancient celebration was predominantly honored in various European traditions, most notably pre-Christian Germanic cultures.
-It’s the eighth Sabbat in the Wheel of the Year, between Samhain and Imbolc.
+Yule is an ancient celebration of the winter solstice.
+It was predominantly honored in various European traditions, most notably pre-Christian Germanic cultures.
+Yule is the eighth Sabbat in the Wheel of the Year, between Samhain and Imbolc.

 People of ancient times would commemorate the solstice with candles and bonfires on the longest night as a tribute to the sun’s return.
-Dancing, singing, feasting, and rejoicing in festivities were an important part of the tradition, as was decorating the home and giving gifts.
+Dancing, singing, feasting, and rejoicing in festivities were important parts of the tradition, as were decorating the home and giving gifts.

 In addition to paying homage to the sun, Yule honors the natural cycle of rebirth, and most importantly, a celebration of hope.
 It embodies the idea of having faith that the dawn will come after even the longest, darkest night.